dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 }
 ````

-With this infrastructure in place we can write our custom SG and test them without using them in actual code.
+With this infrastructure in place we can write our custom SG's and test them without using them in actual code.
 When everything is tasted we can go into the wild but there are still some important topics.

 # Msbuild

->Note that things defined below describe in context of using SG as project reference - I don't have time to play with nuget approach in this version.
+>Note that things described below are in context of using SG as project reference - I don't have time to play with nuget approach in this version.

 Apart integration with Roslyn we have integration with MsBuild.
 To use our custom SG we have to use it in another project - **we cannot define and use SG in one project**.